timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part D-Interdisciplinary, Community-Based Linkages/Part D-Interdisciplinary, Community-Based Linkages.md

 * #### (1) In general
   * Amounts provided under subsection (a) shall be used by the recipients to fund interdisciplinary training projects designed to—

-    * (A) use new and innovative methods to train health care practitioners to provide services in rural areas;
+    * (A) use innovative or evidence-based methods to train health care practitioners to provide services in rural areas;

     * (B) demonstrate and evaluate innovative interdisciplinary methods and models designed to provide access to cost-effective comprehensive health care;